mratsim/blocksmith/hotdb.md

 ### "BlockSmith"

 The block smith owns the HotDB?
 It is responsible to ensure that
-- the HotDB is started before the services that depends on it (Validated and Rewinder services)
+- the HotDB is started before the services that depends on it (Clearance and Rewinder services)
-- the Validated and Rewinder services are stopped before shutting the HotDB down.
+- the Clearance and Rewinder services are stopped before shutting the HotDB down.

 #### New